 For more specifics, read the post on migraine symptoms.

-Finding the right treatment can be a bit of trial and error, I am sorry to say.
-There is no one size fits all.
+Finding the right, most effective, treatment can be a bit of trial and error, I am sorry to say.
+There is no one size fits all when it comes to migraines.

 Try these treatments to help reduce or completely eliminate your attacks:

-• How to treat a migraine with ice and heat treatment
+• How to treat a migraine with ice and heat at the same time

 • What you need to know about botox for migraine headaches